mvolkmann/blog/src/prolog.md

 Prolog is a logic-based programming language.
 The name is a contraction of "programming in logic".

-It uses a declarative syntax rather than a procedural one.
+Prolog uses a declarative syntax rather than a procedural one.
+It is a homoiconic language which means its code can be treated as data.

 A core feature of Prolog is pattern matching search with backtracking, also referred to as "unification".